jundalisay/sp/content/en/research/stitchin/12th-planet/chapter-02c.md

 Ashurbanipal could read intricate tablets in "Shumerian" and the tablets from "the days before the Flood".

-But in January 1869 Jules Oppert suggested to the French Society of Numismatics and Archaeology that a pre-Akkadian language and people existed called Sumerians of Sumer.
+But in January 1869, Jules Oppert suggested to the French Society of Numismatics and Archaeology that a pre-Akkadian language and people existed called Sumerians of Sumer.

 <!-- Pointing out that the early rulers of Mesopotamia proclaimed their legitimacy by taking the title "King of Sumer and Akkad," he suggested that the people be called "Sumerians," and their land, "Sumer." -->

 Oppert was right, but he mispronounced the name—it should have been Simmer, not Sumer.

-Sumer was not a mysterious, distant land, but the early name for southern Mesopotamia, just as the Book of Genesis had clearly stated:
+Sumer was the early name for southern Mesopotamia, just as the Book of Genesis had clearly stated:

 {{< q >}}
 The royal cities of Babylon and Akkad and Erech were in "the Land of Shin'ar."
 (Shinar was the biblical name for Shumer.)
 {{< /q >}}

-The tablets with long columns of words were in fact AkkadianSumerian lexicons and dictionaries.
+The tablets with long columns of words were in fact Akkadian-Sumerian lexicons and dictionaries.
 They were prepared in Assyria and Babylonia for their own study of Sumerian, the first written language.

 <!-- Without these dictionaries from long ago, we would still be far from being able to
 read Sumerian.
 With their aid, a vast literary and cultural treasure opened up.  -->